LoaderB0T/easy-network-stub/README.md

 # easy-network-stub

-An easy class to mock a lot of network requests in any e2e framework.
+An easy class to mock a lot of network requests in any e2e framework or in rapid prototyping.

 ## Framework specific packages 🧪

 - [Cypress](https://github.com/LoaderB0T/cypress-easy-network-stub)
 - [Playwright](https://github.com/LoaderB0T/playwright-easy-network-stub)
+- [Angular](https://github.com/MaSch0212/ng-httpclient-easy-network-stub) (third party & for rapid prototyping)

 ## Motivation 💥

 When running tests in e2e frameworks, sometimes you want to mock all network requests.
 Especially when running tests in a CI environment.
 This package provides an easy and type safe way to mock network requests for a whole API.

+Also, when you are prototyping a new feature, you might want to mock a whole API to get a feeling for the UI.
+This package provides an easy way to do so.

 ## Features 🔥